gamtiq/amd-view-plugin/README.md

 * `filterTag` - Function - No - function that should be used to determine whether a tag is useful and defines a dependency or the tag should be simply deleted;
      the function should return true for a useful tag and false for a tag that should be deleted.
+* `inclusionLoader` - String - Yes - name of plugin that should be used to load an inclusion file when loader is not specified in resource name; the default value is `'view'`
 * `parse` - Function - No - function that should be used to parse the loaded text;
      the function takes two parameters: the text and the settings object;
      the function should return an object with the following fields: